An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Validation Studies

-To demonstrate the capabilities of conducting realistic population studies, we have reproduced the population analysis \cite{2023PhRvX..13a1048A} using the 69 BBH events from the LVK’s GWTC-3 population study \cite{gwtc3_zenodo,gwtc3_pes}, where the false alarm rate is less than one per year.
-By employing the exact mass model with smoothing at the lower mass end and incorporating selection effects based on the injections \cite{gwtc3_sensitivity}, we successfully recreated the population plots using \flowMC sampler in \gwk.
-The overplot of mass distribution is shown in figure \ref{fig:gwtc3_ppd}.
+To demonstrate the capabilities of conducting realistic population studies, we have reproduced the population analysis \cite{2025arXiv250818083T} using the 153 BBH events from the LVK's GWTC-4 population study \cite{ligo_scientific_collaboration_and_virgo_2025_17014085,ligo_scientific_collaboration_2025_16911563}.
+By employing the exact mass model \textsc{Broken Power Law + 2 Peaks} with smoothing at the lower mass end (Equation B18 and B21 of \cite{ligo_scientific_collaboration_2025_16911563}) and incorporating selection effects based on the injections \cite{ligo_scientific_collaboration_2025_16740128}, we successfully recreated the population plots using \flowMC sampler in \gwk.
+The overplot of primary mass and mass ratio is shown in Figure~\ref{fig:gwtc4_reproduce_masses}.
+Posteriors used in the comparison are filtered with the variance of less than 1.
+See equation 9, 10 and 11 of \cite{2025PhRvD.111f3043H} for variance of the population likelihood (Equation \eqref{eq:likelihood}).